A logo is the visual centerpiece of a company’s brand identity.

 Businesses looking to create a splash should consider logos that play visual games.

-Distortion, fragmentation, warping, and visual breaks are all interesting ways to break the mold in an engaging way.
+Distortion, fragmentation, warping, and visual breaks are interesting ways to break the mold engagingly.

-You can even alter the kerning or overemphasize certain elements to highlight specific qualities of your logo in an unexpected way.
+You can even alter the kerning or overemphasize certain elements to highlight your logo’s specific qualities in an unexpected way.

 Clever, tricky, and surprising, logos that play with perspective will provide a definite change of pace in 2019.